GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

-traffic, as in {{figtxrelay}}, each address could appear as an AMTRELAY RR for the reverse IP of the sender, or one or more domain names could appear in AMTRELAY RRs, and the AMT relay addresses can be discovered by finding an A or AAAA record from those domain names.
+traffic, as in {{figtxrelay}}, each address could appear as an AMTRELAY RR for the reverse IP of the sender, or one or more domain names could appear in AMTRELAY RRs, and the AMT relay addresses can be discovered by finding a A or AAAA records from those domain names.

 ~~~
                                       Sender Network